What are the key features of Payments Banks in India?

 banks through payment mechanism approved by RBI, such as RTGS / NEFT / IMPS.

-On November 27, 2014; the Reserve Bank of India has granted “in-principle” approval to the following 11 applicants to set up payments banks in the country.
-Name of the Payments Banks are as follows;
+On November 27, 2014; the Reserve Bank of India has granted “in-principle” approval to the following 11 applicants to set up payment banks in the country.
+As of now, only 6 banks are working namely;

 The setting up of the payments banks will not only increase the financial inclusion in the country but also strengthen the weaker section of the country so that they can also give their contribution in the economic development of the country.